berkeucar/CS319-Covoid21/README.md

 - Student User
 - Instructor User
 - Health Center User: This user type can be applied to the doctors, nurses, urgent aid workers and information center workers (mentioned in planned features).
-- Maintenance User

 ## General Features for All Users
-- There will be a part of the system that ask users to enter their roommates or families (basically people whom they are living with) and track their infection status.
+- There will be a part of the system that ask users to enter their roommates, officemates or close classmates to track infection status.
-- If they are detected as contacted, they will obtain immediate notifications and their access to campus will be limited until they give a test which is negative after 2 days of contact.
+- If they are detected as contacted, they will receive immediate notifications and will be asked to give a test which is negative after 2 days of contact.
-- If they are not vaccinated fully, they will be asked to give tests with 3 days intervals.
+- If they are not vaccinated fully, they will be asked to give tests with 3 days intervals with notifications.
-- They can make an appointment optionally or due to their contact Status.
+- They can make an appointment optionally or due to their contact status.
-- They can make appointments for facilities of gym, pool etc. which provides the application to track the infection flow around the other facilities.
+- They can make appointments for the health center, test center or facilities of gym, pool etc. which provides the application to track the infection flow around the other facilities.
-- Using the card system of rings the infection status of users will be checked and they will be asked to mark their seats on the ring.

 ## Student Users' Functionalities
 - For each classroom they have been, there will be a screen for selecting the seat they have been sitting.